 Status: Library and Internet database searches have been conducted and major sources of published information on site characterization technologies have been identified.
-Site characterization technologies and technology categories have been identified for review.
-The current development and application of identified technologies will be reviewed and evaluated.
-Information will continue to be collected from published resources and from known researchers in the given fields.
-An open request for information will be sent to e-mail news groups dealing with environmental characterization in an effort to collect current information on the selected technologies.
+Site characterization technologies and technology categories have been identified and reviewed.
+The current development and application of identified technologies have been reviewed and evaluated.
+Information has been collected from published resources and from known researchers in the given fields.
+An open request for information was sent to e-mail news groups dealing with environmental characterization in an effort to collect current information on the selected technologies.
+The draft final report will be completed in November 1999.

-Technology Transfer and Outreach: This "State of the Science and Technology" report will be a valuable resource for other technology transfer activities.
+Technology Transfer and Outreach: This "State-of-the-Science and Technology" report will be a valuable resource for other technology transfer activities.